FooBartn/FooBartn.github.io/_posts/2018-05-29-csharp-for-posh-devs-part1.md

 Notice that Main has two keywords proceeding it.

 - The first is the word **static**.
 The static keyword on a class means it can't be instantiated as an object.
-The static keyword on a method means that it can be accessed directly without needed an instance of the class created.
+The static keyword on a method means that it can be accessed directly without needing an instance of the class created.

 - The second keyword is **void**.
 This is the return type of the method.
 We can return any kind of data: string, int, custom class, etc. Void means that we're returning absolutely nothing.
 We're just going to do a thing and be done.